MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-destination-kql-database.md

 ## Prerequisites

 - Access to a workspace in the Fabric capacity license mode (or) the Trial license mode with Contributor or higher permissions.
-- Access to an Eventhouse created in a Fabric workspace where you have Contributor or higher permissions.
+- Access to an eventhouse created in a Fabric workspace where you have Contributor or higher permissions.

 [!INCLUDE [sources-destinations-note](./includes/sources-destinations-note.md)]

-##  Add an Eventhouse as a destination
+##  Add an eventhouse as a destination

-To add an Eventhouse as a destination, you can choose between two ingestion modes: **Direct ingestion** or **Event processing before ingestion**.
+To add an eventhouse as a destination, you can choose between two ingestion modes: **Direct ingestion** or **Event processing before ingestion**.

 ### Direct ingestion mode

-Direct ingestion mode ingests your event data directly into the Eventhouse without any processing.
-You can use direct ingestion mode to add an Eventhouse destination to your default stream.
+Direct ingestion mode ingests your event data directly into the eventhouse without any processing.
+You can use direct ingestion mode to add an eventhouse destination to your default stream.

 > [!IMPORTANT]
 > You can use **Direct ingestion** only for your default stream.
 Direct ingestion can't follow processing operators or derived streams.
-If you want to add a Eventhouse destination after processing operators or derived streams, use **Event processing before ingestion** instead.
+If you want to add an eventhouse destination after processing operators or derived streams, use **Event processing before ingestion** instead.

 1. In **Edit mode** for your eventstream, select **Add destination** on the ribbon or select the **Transform events or add destination** card on the canvas, and then select **Eventhouse**.